 At the beginning of winter we drove south to spend the weekend with friends at Trudy’s Werri Beach house.
 On the Saturday morning we went for a walk, bought a coffee from the man with the van near the surf club, then back home for Stephen’s leftover ragu.
 After lunch we retired to the lounges, read the papers, did the word target, the quiz in The Good Weekend and flipped through Trudy’s millions of magazines.

-About three, Bruce headed out for a run and I decided it was time for a swim.
+About three, Bruce headed out for a run and I decided it was time for a swim at the Werri Beach ocean pool.
 The grey skies from the morning had turned to blue and when I walked on to the beach, surfers in black wetsuits dotted the waves and the afternoon light cast a soft glow over the water.

 Far out to sea, a faint rainbow coloured the sky and close to the shore white water gushed over the sand in patterns like lace.